psyinfra/prometheus-eaton-ups-exporter/README.md

   -c CONFIG, --config CONFIG
-                        Configuration JSON file containing UPS addresses and login info -k, --insecure        Allow the exporter to connect to UPSs with self-signed SSL certificates
+                        Configuration JSON file containing UPS addresses and login info -k, --insecure        Allow the exporter to connect to UPSs with self-signed SSL certificates -t, --threading       Whether to use multi-threading for scraping (faster) -v, --verbose         Be more verbose
 ```

 ## Defaults: